Cholesterol Baytown

 The American Heart Association recommends all adults age 20 or older have their cholesterol checked every four to six years.

-Dr. Shehzad Sami, a board certified cardiologist, can check your cholesterol level by taking a sample of blood.
-The blood sample is be sent to a lab for testing.
+Dr. Shehzad Sami, a board-certified cardiologist, can check your cholesterol level by taking a sample of blood.
+The blood sample is sent to a lab for testing.
 The test will show your total cholesterol level.
-Your total cholesterol and HDL (good) cholesterol are among numerous factors (age, family history, smoking and high blood pressure) Dr. Sami can use to predict your lifetime or 10-year risk for a heart attack or stroke.
+Your total cholesterol and HDL (good) cholesterol are among numerous factors (age, family history, smoking, and high blood pressure) Dr. Sami can use to predict your lifetime or 10-year risk for a heart attack or stroke.

-High density lipoprotein (HDL cholesterol) is called the ëgood cholesterolí because it helps to keep cholesterol from building up in the arteries.
-Low density lipoprotein (LDL cholesterol) is called the ëbad cholesterolí because it is the main source of cholesterol build-up and blockage in the arteries.
+High-density lipoprotein (HDL cholesterol) is called the ëgood cholesterolí because it helps to keep it from building up in the arteries.
+Low-density lipoprotein (LDL cholesterol) is called the ëbad cholesterolí because it is the main source of cholesterin build-up and blockage in the arteries.

 Treatment:

-Dr. Sami may recommend eating a heart-healthy diet, regular exercise, avoiding tobacco smoke and losing weight (if youíre overweight or obese).
+Dr. Sami may recommend eating a heart-healthy diet, regular exercise, avoiding tobacco smoke, and losing weight (if you are overweight or obese).

 Contact Us Today:

-If ANY of above risk factors apply to you or a loved one, make an appointment for an evaluation and screening with Dr. Sami.
-Remember, only blood test can diagnose high cholesterol.
-And the good news is that cholesterol can be lowered, which significantly reduces the risk of heart disease and stroke.
+If ANY of the above risk factors apply to you or a loved one, make an appointment for an evaluation and screening with Dr. Sami.
+Remember, only blood tests can diagnose high cholesterol.
+And the good news is that cholesterin can be lowered, which significantly reduces the risk of heart disease and stroke.

 Our main office is located at 6051 Garth Road, Suite 300, Baytown, TX 77521.
 Or you may contact us at 281-839-7949 to set up an appointment.